redkite-labs/redkitecms-docs/book/website-deploy.rst

 .. note::

-    Files generated for stage environment can be safety removed or ignored in production.
+    Files generated for stage environment should be removed when the website goes to production.

 When you deploying for the production environment, RedKite CMS generates the